nus-cs2113-AY2425S1/ip/docs/README.md

 November is a task management CLI tool designed to help users organize their tasks into three categories: **Todos**, **Deadlines**, and **Events**.
 This guide walks you through the features of November and how to interact with it.

 ## Quick Start
-1. Ensure Java 11 or above is installed.
+1. Ensure Java 17 is installed.
 2. Download the latest version of November.
 3. Launch November by running `java -jar November.jar`.
 4. Start entering your tasks!